access-ci-org/access-oauth-mapfile/docs/README.md

 ## Request API Access Key

-If you don't have an XDCDB access API-KEY from a previous install obtain one using the instructions at https://xsede-xdcdb-api.xsede.org/.
-In the request specify the "spacct" agent and which XDCDB resource name you want mapped accounts for.
+If you don't have an XDCDB access API-KEY from a previous xsede-oauth-mapfile install, request one by following the instructions at https://xsede-xdcdb-api.xsede.org/ which includes Clicking on the "Generate APIKEY" link and following the displayed instructions.
+In the e-mail to help@xsede.org specify <AGENT> "spacct" and which XDCDB resource name you want mapped accounts for.
 XSEDE's active XDCDB resource names are listed at:
 * https://info.xsede.org/wh1/warehouse-views/v1/resources-xdcdb-active/?format=html

-The request will register your xsede-oauth-mapfile deployment in XDCDB and provide you an API-KEY for the xsede-oauth-mapfile tool to use to access the XDCDB API.
+The e-mail request will register your xsede-oauth-mapfile deployment in XDCDB and provide you an API-KEY for the xsede-oauth-mapfile tool to use to access the XDCDB API.

 ### Configure xsede-oauth-mapfile

-If you have an etc/xsede-oauth-mapfile-config.json from a previous install, copy it to this install, otherwise create it using etc/xsede-oauth-mapfile-config-template.json.
+If you have an etc/xsede-oauth-mapfile-config.json from a previous install, copy it to this install etc/ directory, otherwise create it by copying the newly RPM/TAR installed etc/xsede-oauth-mapfile-config-template.json.

 Edit etc/xsede-oauth-mapfile-config.json and set: